 Public and stakeholder consultation

-Now that the councils have agreed to proceed with Stage One of the project, formal community and stakeholder consultation has commenced and will continue during the course of the project.
-The councils consider that public and stakeholder consultation is crucial to the success of this project and will consult with a number of groups including but not limited to:
+Formal community and stakeholder consultation has been undertaken at various times during the past few years and will continue during the course of the project at relevant stages.
+The collaborating councils consider that public and stakeholder consultation is crucial to the success of this project and will consult with a number of groups including but not limited to:

 - Farmers, producers and processors;